7 Vulpeculae

 7 Vulpeculae is a binary star system approximately 910 light years away in the slightly northern constellation of Vulpecula.
 It is a challenge to view with the naked eye, having an apparent visual magnitude of 6.3.
 The system currently has a heliocentric radial velocity of −38 km/s.

 This is a single-lined spectroscopic binary star system with an orbital period of 69.3 days and an eccentricity of 0.16.
 The visible component is a Be star with a stellar classification of B4–5 III–IVe that appears to be nearing the end of its main sequence lifetime.
 The system shows a rapid projected rotational velocity of 300 km/s, which is just below the estimated critical velocity for a binary of 367 km/s.

 There is a small variability in the magnitude over a 0.559-day cycle; this is likely the rotation period of the primary star.

-The nature of the companion is unknown, but based upon its mass it may be a K- or M-type star.
-It could be a white dwarf that has undergone a mass transfer to the primary.
-Because of the lack of X-ray emission from the system, a third possibility is that the companion is a naked He star that has been stripped of its hydrogen envelope.
+The companion is a hot subdwarf, either a subdwarf B or subdwarf O star, with a mass of 48% the Sun's mass.
+It has a close orbital separation of half an astronomical unit and take 69 days to complete an orbit.